-II: Amendment to Charter to extend the

-January 30, 2008 Liquidation Date to July 30, 2009, and in the board of directors' discretion, to further extend the Liquidation Date from July 30, 2009 to January 30, 2011

-FOR D AGAINST D ABSTAIN D

-III: Proposal to approve an adjournment or postponement of the Annual Meeting, including if necessary, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes for either of the proposals.

-FOR AGAINST ABSTAIN
+II: Amendment to Charter to extend the January 30, 2008 Liquidation Date to July 30, 2009, and in the board of directors' discretion, to further extend the Liquidation Date from July 30, 2009 to January 30, 2011 To change your address, please mark this box and □ see the reverse side to record your new address.
+FOR □ AGAINST □ ABSTAIN □ $\begin{array}{ccc} & & & YES & NO \\ I \ plan \ to \ attend \ the \ annual \ meeting. & & \Box & & \Box \end{array}$ III: Proposal to approve an adjournment or postponement of the Annual Meeting, including if necessary, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes for either of the proposals.
+FOR AGAINST ABSTAIN ABSTAIN S C A N L I N E Please sign exactly as name appears on this proxy card.

-To change your address, please mark this box and \Box see the reverse side to record your new address.

-I plan to attend the annual meeting.

-YES NO

-S C A N L I N E

-Please sign exactly as name appears on this proxy card.
 When shares of common stock are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by general partner or other authorized person.

-Share Owner sign here

-Co-Owner sign here